pawelptak/AI-Anomaly-Detection/dense_autoencoder/README.md

 Install all Python libraries listed in the dense_autoencoder/requirements.txt file.

 ### Processed data fromat
 The script takes as input files with preprocessed data in .csv format, with headers and comma separated data.
 The label column should be named 'Label', where 1 = anomaly, 0 = no anomaly.
-E.g.:
+An example .csv input file:
 ```
 ColumnName,Label
 191,0